mjwhitta/artty/README.md

 - Lots more art
     - Can I automatically determine pixel size in the generator?
+        - No but convert (from imagemagick) can for many images
     - Generate as much as possible of the original art I added
 - RDoc